chainstay/training-python-webserver/hello_internet/what_is_a_web_server.md

 ---
-description: 'If you have never written code for the web, you''re in the right place!'
+description: 'If you're in doubt, start here!'
 ---

-# Start Here
+# Let's define our terms

-## Getting Super Powers
+## What even is the Internet?

 Becoming a super hero is a fairly straight forward process: